camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

 The following steps describe how to update the Camunda artifacts on a JBoss AS 7, Wildfly 8 and Wildfly 10 server in a shared process engine scenario.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda BPM 7.5 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.5/), [Camunda BPM 7.5 Wildfly 8](https://downloads.camunda.cloud/release/camunda-bpm/wildfly8/7.5/) or [Camunda BPM 7.5 Wildfly 10 distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly10/7.5/).
+If not already done, make sure to download the [Camunda Platform 7.5 JBoss distribution](https://downloads.camunda.cloud/release/camunda-bpm/jboss/7.5/), [Camunda Platform 7.5 Wildfly 8](https://downloads.camunda.cloud/release/camunda-bpm/wildfly8/7.5/) or [Camunda Platform 7.5 Wildfly 10 distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly10/7.5/).
 In the following instructions
 `$APP_SERVER` should be replaced with either `jboss` or `wildfly`, depending on the used application server.

 The update procedure takes the following steps:

-1. Update the Camunda BPM Modules
+1. Update the Camunda Platform Modules
-2. Update Optional Camunda BPM Modules
+2. Update Optional Camunda Platform Modules
 3. Maintain Process Engine Configuration
 4. Maintain Process Applications
 5. Update Camunda Web Applications